-After her periods of depression and miscarriages in her life she gave herself into pets around her.
-She liked to use monkeys, hummingbirds, dogs and cats in her artwork.
-One of her self-portrait depicts her with three spider monkeys surrendered Kahlo as a protective and tender symbols.
-On the contrary, Mexican mythology suggests monkeys are the symbols of lust and generally used in that manner.
+After periods of depression and miscarriages in her life she surrounded herself with animals.
+She liked to use animals as models in her artworks.
+Her paintings are domesticated by monkeys, hummingbirds, dogs, and cats.
+One of her self-portraits depicts her with four spider monkeys.
+The animals became protective and tender symbols to Kahlo.
+On the contrary, Mexican mythology suggests monkeys are symbols of lust.

-Frida Kahlo’s most significant self-portrait was Self-Portrait with Thorn Necklace and Hummingbird.
-According to some art historians, Kahlo wanted to depict that she was resurrected and started to a new life with this painting.
-As a symbol of this opinion, hummingbird was taking its place in her necklace.
-Hummingbird symbolizes hope and good luck in Mexican culture.
-However, audience may notice the black cat – known as bad luck symbol- taking its place behind the right shoulder of Kahlo.
-Different interpretations offer that hummingbird pendant refers to Huitzilopochtli, the Aztec god of war, which hurts Kahlo internally.
+One of Frida Kahlo’s most significant self-portrait was Self-Portrait with Thorn Necklace and Hummingbird.
+According to some art historians, Kahlo wanted to show that she had been resurrected and had started a new life with this painting.
+As a symbol of this idea, the hummingbird was placed on her necklace.
+The hummingbird symbolizes hope and good luck in Mexican culture.
+However, the audience may notice the black cat – known as a symbol of bad luck – taking its place behind the right shoulder of Kahlo.
+Different interpretations say that the hummingbird pendant refers to Huitzilopochtli.
+It is an Aztec god of war and may refer to the pain Kahlo suffered all her life internally.

-Other important symbols of the painting were butterflies and thorn necklace.
+Other important symbols of the painting were butterflies and the thorn necklace.
 Butterflies symbolize resurrection and it may refer to her rebirth in life after the accident.
-Furthermore, thorn necklace she wears may be the symbol of Jesus’s crown thorn, which was worn while dragged and crucified.
+Furthermore, the thorn necklace she wears may be the symbol of Jesus’ crown of thorns, which he bore while being dragged to his crucifixion.

-In addition to these symbolizations, Kahlo had a painting that both uses Christianity and animal symbolism in one subject matter.
-Painting The Little Dear, 1946 made by Frida Kahlo depicts her as a deer, which has a face of the painter.
-However, there is a much more important detail in this artwork that deer was wounded by the arrows similar to Andrea Mantegna’s Saint Sebastian, 1480.
-This was also a reference to crucifixion and resurrection.
+In addition to these symbols, Kahlo created a painting that uses both Christianity and animal symbolism in one subject matter.
+The Little Deer depicts her as a deer with a human face.
+The artist portrayed herself in this painting.
+However, there is a much more important detail in this artwork – the deer wounded by the arrows reminds us of Andrea Mantegna’s depiction of Saint Sebastian from 1480.
+It may also be a reference to crucifixion and resurrection.

-Frida’s strong character can be seen not only in her intriguing paintings, that are directly linked to her life, but also in her famous colorful clothing.
-Read our article “Looking For Fashion Inspiration?
-Check Out Frida Kahlo’s Clothing“.
+Kahlo’s strong character can be seen not only in her intriguing paintings, which are directly linked to her life but also in her famous colorful clothing.